Mobile Application Security: Checklist for Data Security and Vulnerabilities

 Businesses these days are fighting on all fronts to secure their applications and infrastructures.
 It is critical to remain constantly updated when it comes to enterprise application security.
 This checklist is a primer to guide your enterprise examining mobile application vulnerabilities.

-Have any thoughts or stories to share about application security?
+Have any thoughts or stories to share about mobile application security?
 Feel free to share in comments!